 - Project cost schedule: This schedule should detail all labor, material and overhead costs associated with the contract, subcontract or purchase order being financed excluding your profit; you need to make sure all costs are individually detailed out

-- Current annual profit and loss statement: Your lender will use your profit and loss statement to confirm if you can repay the amount you are borrowing; you should provide detail on any increases or decreases that are related to the contract being financed
+- Current annual profit and loss (P&L) statement: Your lender will use your P&L statement to confirm if you can repay the amount you are borrowing; you should provide detail on any increases or decreases that are related to the contract being financed

 - Copy of the contract being financed: Lastly, you need to provide a copy of the contract, subcontract or purchase order you’re asking the SBA to finance with the SBA line of credit